-NAME: 11 , ,

-ADDRESS:

-The volunteer services of 0 1 1 will be provided

-(description on of services to provided)

-to the college for the period from to in the college

-department of

-- Deter

-Volunteer recommended by Date:Department/Division Head

-During this period, the volunteer named aborservices rendered.
-The volunteer will receive etc. from the college for these services.
-The contractor of Mississippi Delta Community Communit e no benefits, scholarship, in volunteer is not an employ College. nsurance, workers' compensation, yee, agent, representative, or

-This agreement is for Volunteer services contract of employment.
-All services are benefit for the volunteer, or their representations voluntary in nature, and

-Volunteer's Signature Date
+NAME: SSN: ADDRESS: The volunteer services of(description of services to provided will be provided to the college for the period from • department of Volunteer recommended by Date: Department/Division Head During this period, the volunteer named above services rendered.
+The volunteer will receive the etc. from the college for these services.
+The vocontractor of Mississippi Delta Community no benefits, scholarship, i volunteer is not an emplo nsurance, workers' compensation, All volunteers within any health instructional personal Malpractice Insurance. environment must mainta ain and provide evidence of This agreement is for Volunteer services o contract of employment.
+All services are volunteer, or their represent oluntary in nature, and Volunteer's Signature Date

-College Official's Signature Date